 |

-When non-citizens are convicted of a deportable offense, it does not matter how long they lived in the U.S. or whether they have a green card.
-Once aliens have been deported, their green card (if any) may be revoked.
-And they will be removed from the U.S. and barred from returning for many years.
+When you are convicted of a deportable offense, it does not matter how long you lived in the U.S. or whether you have a green card.
+Once you have been deported, your green card (if any) may be revoked.
+Plus you will be removed from the U.S. and barred from returning for many years.

-When non-citizens are accused of an inadmissible offense, they cannot return to the U.S. if they leave it.
-It does not matter if they were originally in the U.S. legally.
-And if they were in the U.S. unlawfully, being accused of an inadmissible offense keeps them from adjusting to legal immigrant status.1
+When you are accused of an inadmissible offense, you cannot return to the U.S. if you leave it.
+It does not matter if you were originally in the U.S. lawfully.
+If you were in the U.S. unlawfully, being accused of an inadmissible offense keeps you from adjusting to legal immigrant status.1

 2. Is a Nevada DUI a “crime involving moral turpitude”?

 Most DUI cases would not qualify as crimes involving moral turpitude, but some might.
-What makes this question difficult to answer is that the term “crime involving moral turpitude” is not defined in the Immigration and Nationality Act (I.N.A.).
+This question is difficult to answer because the term “crime involving moral turpitude” is not defined in the Immigration and Nationality Act (I.N.A.).

 Courts have held that a crime involving moral turpitude is one that: